area17/time/README.md

 ### Grunt Tasks:

     $ grunt

+Concats and minifies CSS/JS and places the compiled files in /css/ and /js/.
+These files are not committed to the GIT repo.

     $ grunt watch

 For dev purposes: concats but doesn't minify CSS/JS and places the compiled files in /css/ and /js/.
 These files are not committed to the GIT repo.